Which surgery for liver cancer?

 Transplanting the liver may be possible in some people with hepatocellular liver cancer (HCC).
 You may be able to have a liver transplant if you have

 - No more than 5 small tumours in your liver, each 3cm across or less

 - A single liver tumour no more than 5 cm across

-- A single tumour that is 5 to 7 cm across that has been stable (either with or without treatment) for at least 6 months
+- A single tumour that is 5 to 7 cm across that has not grown (either with or without treatment) for at least 6 months

 To have a liver transplant you need a donor liver that is a close match to yours.
 You may have to wait a long time.